IBM/aspera-cli/docs/README.md

 #### Evaluation order of options

-Some options are global, some options are available only for some plugins.
-(the plugin is the first level command).
+Some options are global, others are available only for some plugins (the plugin is the first-level command).

 Options are loaded using this algorithm:

 - If option `--no-default` (or `-N`) is specified, then no default value is loaded for the plugin
 - Else it looks for the name of the plugin as key in section `default`, the value is the name of the default [Option Preset](#option-preset) for it, and loads it.
 - If option `--preset=<NAME>` is specified (or `-P<NAME>`), this reads the [Option Preset](#option-preset) specified from the configuration file by name.
-- If option `--preset=<EXTENDED_VALUE_HASH>`, it uses it as options values (`Hash` of option/value pairs).
+- If option `--preset=<EXTENDED_VALUE_HASH>` is specified, it is used as option values (`Hash` of option/value pairs).
 - Environment variables are evaluated.
 - Command line options are evaluated.